What Are Service Academy Nominations?

 There are several sources of nominations and candidates should apply for each nomination they are eligible for.
 For most candidates this will be their members of Congress (two senators and one representative) and the vice president.

 Some candidates applying to a Department of Defense service academy may also be eligible for additional nominations based on military affiliation.

 Deadlines for requesting nominations are strict; late requests are usually rejected without consideration.

-Each Member of Congress may have five students at each Department of Defense academy “charged” to their office at a time.
-They may nominate up to ten students for each vacancy.
-The nominations slates are submitted to each academy by the end of January.
+Each member of Congress may have five students at each Department of Defense academy “charged” to their office at a time.
+They may select up to ten students for each vacancy.
+The service academy nominations slates are submitted to each academy by the end of January.

 To apply, candidates complete an online application that is available March 1 – January 31 preceding the date they would enroll at the academy.
-Candidates may indicate interest in any or all of the three Department of Defense academies (hold the CTRL button to select multiple academies).
+Candidates may indicate interest in any or all of the three Department of Defense academies.
 Each academy will screen and rank candidates using information provided to the academy via their application process.
 Notification to those selected is usually made in February or March of the year the class enters the academy.

 Children of career officer and enlisted members of the armed forces (active or reserve), including the Coast Guard, are eligible for a presidential nomination.
 A request for a presidential nomination is made through each Department of Defense service academy and requires documentation of the parent’s qualifying military service.
 Students who are interested in applying to multiple DOD service academies must request separate presidential nominations through each academy they are applying to.

 Students must have an active duty, reserve, or retired military parent to be eligible for this nomination.

 A request for a presidential nomination may be made after July 1 of the year before entering the academy and before January 31 of the year of entering the academy.